 We are enthusiastically accepting candidates for showcase and makeover sessions.
 To many, this is the most rewarding aspect of our curriculum, and at the same time the most important contribution you can make to the fabric of the conference.
 Julie Terberg is our Makeover Mentor, conference host Rick Altman conducts Real-World Makeovers for the Design-Challenged on Tuesday, Mike Parkinson zealously uses patron material in his Super-Simple Slide Design seminar, and several other sessions rely on contributions from our patrons.

 Hover over each of these before images to see their makeovers.
 Then imagine what kind of magic our designers might be able to spin for you.
 These makeovers would cost over $1,000 out in the world, but you would get yours at the Summit at no extra charge.

 Join us after dinner on Sunday with an informal birds-of-a-feather gathering.
 For those interested in the business of presentation consulting, Nolan Haims leads the Entrepreneur’s Round Table.
 This low-key discussion is for anyone who has hung out, or is considering hanging out, his or her own shingle.
-It will begin at 9:00p at a location within the hotel to be announced.
+It will begin at 8:00p at a location TBD on the resort.

 This gathering is for our in-person audience.

 Our after-hours program comes alive with our now-famous PowerPoint Trivia Contest, featuring up to a dozen contestants competing on three teams for good-natured bragging rights and prizes.
 This takes place right after seminars break on Monday, the first day of the conference, and promises to be a great ice-breaker for participants and spectators.

 Please note that you do not need to be an expert user to participate; puzzle-solving, clue-giving skills, and being a good teammate are more valuable to a team than PowerPoint knowledge.
 And humor and enthusiasm are perhaps the most important qualities of all!